SnowyPlums/Synth-Rider-Competitive-Bot/README.md

 # Synth Rider Competitive Bot
 A bot for the Synth Rider Competitive Discord Server.

-This bot was created to create server events and log when everyonw could play.
+This bot was created to create server events and log when everyone could play.
 It gives a nice output in the form of an image that shows the asked for information depending on what command was used.

 This is free for everyone to use